The Lion of Judah

 “Therefore, [David] being a prophet, and knowing that God had sworn with an oath to him [David] that of the fruit of his body, according to the flesh, He would raise up the Christ to sit on his throne.”
 (Acts 2:30)

-Our King could only be chosen from one of our brothers:
+In order to be our King, Jesus could only be chosen from one of our brothers as the Scripture had said:

 “You shall surely set a king over you whom the Lord your God chooses; one from among your brethren you shall set as king over you; you may not set a foreigner over you, who is not your brother.”
 (Deuteronomy 17:15)